zainashraf1562/financial-tracker/README.md

 ### User Stories

--As a user, I want to view all my transactions in a clear ledger, so I can easily review my financial activity in order.
+- As a user, I want to view all my transactions in a clear ledger, so I can easily review my financial activity in order.
--As a user, I want to add new deposits, so I can keep an accurate record of all income.
+- As a user, I want to add new deposits, so I can keep an accurate record of all income.
--As a user, I want to record new payments, so I can maintain an organized list of my expenses.
+- As a user, I want to record new payments, so I can maintain an organized list of my expenses.
--As a user, I want to generate reports for specific date ranges, so I can analyze my spending and income patterns over time.
+- As a user, I want to generate reports for specific date ranges, so I can analyze my spending and income patterns over time.
--As a user, I want to perform custom searches, so I can quickly locate and filter particular transactions.
+- As a user, I want to perform custom searches, so I can quickly locate and filter particular transactions.
--As a user, I want my transactions displayed from newest to oldest, so it’s simple to view and review recent activity first.
+- As a user, I want my transactions displayed from newest to oldest, so it’s simple to view and review recent activity first.

 ### Prerequisites